Soul Force in the Age of AI

 • Develop the capacity to lead short meditation sessions

-Receive a Certificate of Completion upon attending all four sessions.
+Participants receive a Certificate of Completion upon attending all four sessions.

 Investment & Application